 Logistics teams using real-time border intelligence cut checkpoint idle time by 15-20%.

-Posted: January 2026 · 10 min read · By Sean, Region Alert Founder
+Posted: March 8, 2026 · 10 min read · By Sean, Region Alert Founder

 A sudden customs slowdown at the Georgian-Turkish border strands 200 trucks for 36 hours.
 A snap tariff change in Central Asia doubles checkpoint wait times overnight.
 These are not hypothetical scenarios, they happened in 2025.
 For logistics companies, border activity intelligence has become the core of their risk management strategy, not a nice-to-have dashboard metric.

-Why Manual Border Tracking Fails
+Why Does Manual Border Tracking Fail?

 Estimated arrival times and driver phone calls cannot keep up with the speed of disruption.
 Border activity intelligence replaces guesswork with data: